What does it mean to major in philosophy?

 Students have the opportunity to study religious life from a perspective unlike that offered in traditional religious institutions, and allows students to study different religions of the world in a distinctively systematic way.
 Religion students take classes that involve visits to the places of worship of different religions, and they can apply to participate in community-based internships.

-Dr. Donovan Wishon, Assistant Professor of Philosophy and Affiliated Faculty in Neuroscience, earned his Ph.D. at Stanford University.
+Dr. Donovan Wishon, Associate Professor of Philosophy and Affiliated Faculty in Neuroscience, earned his Ph.D. at Stanford University.
 His primary areas of research include Bertrand Russell’s writings on knowledge, mind, and language as well as issues about the nature of consciousness, our introspective knowledge of it, and its relation to the brain.

 Dr. Wishon’s current research focuses on Bertrand Russell’s changing theories about the relation between mind and matter.
 His recent publications reconsider Russell’s ideas about sensation and perception, the scope and limits of introspection, the role of conscious awareness in our thought and talk, and the relationship between the mind and the brain, among other topics.
 He is a leading expert on Russell’s later writings on “neutral monism”—the view that the universe consists entirely of transitory space-time events which are, in themselves, neither mental nor material, but which compose “minds” and “matter” when organized into complex psychological and/or physical causal systems.
 His co-edited volume Acquaintance, Knowledge, and Logic was awarded the 2016 Bertrand Russell Society Book Prize.